adityagawraw/lifeSkillRepo/prevention-of-sexual-harassment.md

 **2. What would you do in case you face or witness any incident or repeated incidents of such behaviour?**

-Report it to concerned authorites about the details.
+Report it to concerned authorites related to the details.

 **3. Explains different scenarios enacted by actors.**